-This year, the Rob Llewellyn-Jones Clinical Centre commemorated 5 years of operation.
-In 2018 we held 21 clinic days, seeing 45 students from Early Learning, K-6, Secondary and College over 150 appointments.
+In 2019 we held 18 clinic days, seeing 48 students from Early Learning, K-6, Secondary and College over 151 appointments.
 The clinic continues to operate onsite at Giant Steps, with our visiting psychiatrist and developmental paediatrician working collaboratively to see students within the school environment which could be the classroom, playground, out on walks around the site or wherever their timetable has taken them.
 This ability to keep students in their daily program has given the doctors a clearer understanding of how students are day to day as well as allowing them to see a range of activities and transitions.
-Some students required regular appointments, while others can now have 6 monthly or yearly follow ups.
-We also welcomed back some alumni families seeking guidance or a second opinion.
-This year the clinic also hosted a number of paediatric and psychiatric registrars, who visited the clinic as part of their training, and who have wished to visit the clinic as an example of a very different service model than the public or private systems can offer.
+Some students required regular appointments (our maximum this year was 2 per term), while others can now have 6 monthly or yearly check-ups.

 The clinic team is made of the visiting doctors, myself and Andrew Frakes, head of Occupational Therapy.
-In 2018 we also welcomed to the team Dr Richard Webster, paediatric neurologist at Westmead Children's Hospital.
+In 2019 we continued to collaborate with Dr Richard Webster, paediatric neurologist at Westmead Children's Hospital.
 With 25% of our students also having epilepsy, finding appropriate treatment opportunities has been extremely difficult.
 Several of our students already see Dr Webster, and so bringing his clinic onsite and combining it with our existing doctors has allowed treatment decisions to be a collaborative process between all the treating doctors.
-We look forward to continuing this relationship with Dr Webster over the next few years.
+This relationship and the ability to collaborate on hospital entry pathways and ongoing care structures has been invaluable to our students.